nuxt/nuxt/docs/content/3.api/5.commands/info.md

 npx nuxi info [rootDir]
 ```

-The `info` command logs informations about the current or specified Nuxt project.
+The `info` command logs information about the current or specified Nuxt project.

 Option        | Default          | Description
 -------------------------|-----------------|------------------